Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <figcaption> Figure 13.
 A Choropleth Map Created with 2010 US Census Data   </figcaption>
   </figure> <br>

+  <p> You can repeat the same process to download census data from 2000-2010 as well.
+Datasets older than 2000, however, are structured differently and much more difficult to process.
+Thankfully, there are sources such as the <a href="https://data2.nhgis.org/main">National Historical GIS</a> which provide these files.  </p>

   <p> This concludes the tutorial for obtaining and processing US Census data for GIS use. </p>

   <h3> List of Figures </h3> <br>